jonnonz1/nz-statute-book/acts/public/2003/ngati-ruanui-claims-settlement-act-2003.md

   (a) prescribe or restrict the period during which the governance entity—
     (i) may exist in law; or
-    (ii) may deal with property (including income from property); or (b) apply to a document entered into to give effect to the deed of settlement (including the deeds that grant a right of first refusal referred to in clauses 8.7 and 9.7 of the deed of settlement) if the application of that rule or the provisions of that Act would otherwise make the document or a right conferred by the document, invalid or ineffective., (2) Subsection (1)(a) does not apply if the governance entity is, or becomes, a charitable trust.
+    (ii) may deal with property (including income from property); or (b) apply to a document entered into to give effect to the deed of settlement (including the deeds that grant a right of first refusal referred to in clauses 8.7 and 9.7 of the deed of settlement) if the application of that rule or the provisions of that Act would otherwise make the document, or a right conferred by the document, invalid or ineffective.
+(2) Subsection (1)(a) does not apply if the governance entity is, or becomes, a charitable trust.

 **Date when actions or matters required under Act occur**